Updated: Sep 3

 This week, we present our Executive Director, Marc Blumenthal, on the Social Venture Foundation's new model for sustainable market creation at the Bottom of the Pyramid.

 The "Old Paradigm"

-About 15 years ago I began studying a very old paradigm, the poverty reduction industry.
+About 15 years ago, I began studying a very old paradigm known as the poverty reduction industry.
 I quickly realized that the business community had delegated responsibility for this industry to unsustainable governmental agencies and organizations.
 I visited a wide variety of these shops including the World Bank, Inter-American Development Bank, OAS and UNDP.
-My walk away: a lot of dedicated people in paradigms that did not foster sustainability.
+My take away: a lot of dedicated people in paradigms that did not foster sustainability.
 I then met a few pioneers of a new paradigm involving businesses focusing on bringing the poor into the free enterprise system on a sustainable basis.
 These individuals included Stuart Hart co-author of the cutting edge study, “The Bottom of the Pyramid” and Mohammed Yunus, founder of the first big business play in poverty reduction, the Microcredit lender, Grameen Bank and I was inspired.

 Check out https://www.vicehaiti.com/ to learn more.